 Many lawyers spend the bulk of their time drafting legal documents such as motions and pleadings, estate planning documents, corporate agreements and contracts.
-We get many questions from attorneys (and summer associates) who need assistance finding a template document or model form to use in drafting legal documents for a client.
+Reference librarians field many questions from attorneys (and summer associates) who need assistance finding a template document or model form to use in drafting legal documents for a client.
 To assist lawyers in this aspect of their practice, publishers have created a wide range of drafting aids that contain sample litigation and transactional documents.
 These sample documents or model forms often include helpful background, commentary, jurisdictional pointers, alternative provisions and drafting tips.
 Today, most lawyers store the documents they create in the firm’s document management system or ‘brief bank.’
-This is often the best place to start when looking for a sample document for drafting.
+These precedent documents known as 'prior art' or 'go-bys' are often the best place to start when looking for a sample document for drafting.
 But, when no such document exists, lawyers must look elsewhere.

 Template or model forms are published in a variety of different formats.
 The two most common formats are multi-volume encyclopedic form sets and subject-based treatises containing forms.
 Practitioner material, like continuing legal education materials, may also contain model documents.
 The good news for students is that Lexis and Westlaw extract forms from the sources they aggregate and then organize these forms by practice area and jurisdiction so they are easy to search and compare.
 Bloomberg has a slightly different organizational system, as is explained below, but it is also an excellent place to search for forms, especially transactional forms.
 Sample documents can also be located by searching publicly-available court and agency filings.
 For example, you can search the Securities and Exchange Commission’s (SEC) EDGAR database to locate examples of corporate documents, like executive compensation agreements, that publicly-held companies are legally required to file with the SEC.
 Likewise, you can search through a jurisdiction’s court docketing and e-filing system for examples of motions, pleadings and briefs that have been filed in litigation.
 Some of these filing systems are better than others.

-A. Lexis Advance: There are three main ways to locate forms on Lexis Advance
+A. Lexis: There are three main ways to locate forms on Lexis Advance

 ii.
-Practice Advisor: The Practice Advisor is under the Lexis Advance Research drop-down menu in the upper left-hand corner of the Lexis Advance homepage.
-This tool contains a wealth of sample forms aimed at practitioners.
-To locate these forms, choose a practice area from the drop-down box next to ‘Practice Advisor’ at the top left, then choose a topic, and locate ‘forms’ from the snapshot window.
-Alternatively, you could search the forms index located in the center column of the main Practice Advisor page.
+Practical Guidance: Lexis' Practical Guidance experience is one of the five experiences on the left-hand side of the Lexis homepage along with Legal Research, Litigation Analytics, Brief Analysis and the Legal News Hub.
+Practical Guidance contains a wealth of sample forms aimed at practitioners.
+To locate these forms, choose a practice area then choose a topic, and locate ‘forms’ from the snapshot window.
+Alternatively, you can search across all of Practical Guidance from the main search box and then filter accordingly.

 iii.
 Practice Areas: Lexis Advance has a Practice Area tab under its Explore Content banner.
 Once you choose the practice area you are interested in, you can scroll down past secondary sources and choose forms.
 You will be directed to an advance search screen for locating forms.